danielkcz/promised-land/README.md

 ]).then(function(values) {...})
 ```

-### Callback hell
+### Transform event from custom emitter

-This may be issue for the Bluebird and I am not sure if other libraries have solution, but if you are using Bluebird, you may have encounter situation like this before:
+This may be issue for the Bluebird and I am not sure if other libraries have solution, but if you are using Bluebird, you may have encountered situation like this before:

 ```js
 return new Promise(function(resolve) {